 Antihistamines like Benadryl can be used.
 They work best as a preventive measure before the cat is exposed to the allergen.
 Unfortunately, there is no current antihistamine with proven efficacy in cats for the treatment of allergic skin disease.

 “Cetirizine, a second-generation antihistamine, has given satisfactory results in the management of atopic dermatitis,” says a study published in the Canadian Veterinary Journal.
-Some side effects of antihistamines include lethargy, anorexia, diarrhoea and seizures.
+Some side effects of antihistamines include lethargy, anorexia, diarrhea, and seizures.

 Related: 5 safe alternatives to Lysine for cats

-3. Natural therapies
+3. Natural Therapies

 Some natural therapies are as follows:

 - Omega 3 fatty acids – They help in reducing protein content and inflammation in the body.
-Fatty acids strengthen the skin and hair, and reinforce the epidermal membrane by controlling leukotriene and prostaglandin synthesis.They also preserve the natural composition of skin lipids and modulate the roles of lymphocytes.
+Fatty acids strengthen the skin and hair, and reinforce the epidermal membrane by controlling leukotriene and prostaglandin synthesis.
+They also preserve the natural composition of skin lipids and modulate the roles of lymphocytes.

 - Homeopathics – Homeopathics have been used in combination with other various supplements to cure atopy.
 But the drawback is that they work less in cats than they do in humans.
 Some of them are useful, like sulfur, pulsatilla, Arsenicum album, Rhus tox and Hepar sulfur.